bishalpaudelofficial/Analog-IC-Design/2.Differential Amplifier/readme.md

 C) Voltage gain (Av) = 100 (40dB) \
 D) Load Capacitor (CL) = 10pF \
 E) Input Common mode range (ICMR) = Max: +1.6V & Min: -0.8V \
-F) SLew Rate (SR) = 5V/usec \
+F) Slew Rate (SR) = 5V/usec \
 G) Power Dissipation < 3mW \
 H) Gain Bandwidth Product (GBW) = 5MHz

 ## 2. Schematic diagram
-There are different types of differential amlplifier topology available which have scope to achieve the set design requirement.
+There are different types of differential amplifier topology available which have scope to achieve the set design requirement.
 This project is using 5 transistor OTA which provides better gain compared to other.
 As this project aims to have higher gain than specified in design requirement, 5 transistor OTA is preferred.

 ![1 Schematic Diagram](https://user-images.githubusercontent.com/62088646/212534694-775215bb-b2a0-4e26-a0d7-4aa08d6f3bc9.png)